-Not so long ago, the fashion world was buzzing about the concept of a capsule wardrobe—the kind of compact closet that only held a bare minimum of pieces that all perfectly matched each other with great ease and much time saved of a morning.
-Perhaps because the economic downturn was ramping up at the same time that a furious decade of fast-fashion shopping was taking its toll on the capacity of our closets, the capsule wardrobe appeared to be the solution to everyone's fashion woes.
+Not so long ago, the fashion world was buzzing about the concept of a capsule wardrobe—the kind of compact closet that only held the minimum number of pieces that matched each other with great ease and that allowed for much time saved in the mornings.
+Perhaps because the economic downturn hit at the same time that a furious decade of fast fashion was taking a toll on our closets, the capsule wardrobe appeared to be the solution to everyone's fashion woes.

-"I think mine is now somewhere around 50 pieces, but I actually don't keep a numerical count anymore—instead I go with what feels right.
-That's actually one of the biggest changes I've made to my capsule.
+"I think mine is now somewhere around 50 pieces, but I actually don't keep a numerical count anymore.
+Instead, I go with what feels right.
+That's one of the biggest changes I've made to my capsule.
 After a year of living with a strict 37-piece wardrobe, I felt that it was time to let my 'capsule diet' melt into my real life.
 I let go of some of the structure, like going on strict shopping fasts and limiting my closet to a specific number of pieces.
-But I carry the heart of it with me—smaller closet, intentional purchases, less shopping, and more joy."
+But I carry the heart of it with me—smaller closet, intentional purchases, less shopping and more joy."

 Treat the idea like a game.